sevenautumns/niketsu/book/src/usage.md

 The `niketsu-client` can be used to synchronously watch videos with multiple users.
 Events of the media player such as starts, stops, seeks or positions and playback speeds are synchronized between clients according to the protocol of the server.
 Typically, the "slowest client wins".

-Sources of videos can either be any online source (such as youtube) that is supported by [mpv](https://mpv.io) or offline sources (local videos on your hard drives or network drives).
+Sources of videos can either be any online source (such as YouTube) that is supported by [mpv](https://mpv.io) or offline sources (local videos on your hard drives or network drives).

 Note that at the moment all clients need to have the exact same names for the sources.